EinsteinToolkit/et2022uidaho/in_person_attendance.md

 # Accomodation

 <p style='text-align: justify;'>
-Participants who attend the event in person are strongly encouraged to make reservations at one of the event hotels.
+Participants who attend the event in-person are strongly encouraged to make reservations at one of the event hotels.
 Special rates will apply to those who book their rooms by *Date*.
 </p>